 Once again open the web browser and type the address as localhost/(your WordPress folder name) eg: “localhost/wordpress1” in our case.

-After this, following page will be obtained as shown in the figure below.
+After this, the following page will be obtained as shown in the figure below.

-after performing the above step, on the next page click on “Let’s go” button.
+after performing the above step, on the next page click on the “Let’s go” button.

-Now, this is very important step.
-You need to be little careful here.
-Keep in mind few things and proceed in this way:-
+Now, this is a very important step.
+You need to be a little careful here.
+Keep in mind a few things and proceed in this way:-

 - Database Name should be same as that what you have created earlier for your WordPress.
 Eg: table in our case.